 Is Privatization a Socially Responsible Reform?

-We assess the link between corporate social responsibility (CSR) and government ownership using a unique sample of newly privatized firms (NPFs) from 41 countries over the 2002 to 2014 period.
-We find that NPFs have, on average, better CSR performance than other publicly listed firms.
-Further tests show a nonlinear relation between residual state ownership and CSR performance that depends on the trade-off between political objectives of the government and profit maximization objectives of private owners.
-In addition, country-level institutions affect the state ownership–CSR performance relation, and NPFs benefit from higher valuation and lower equity financing costs through improved CSR.
+We assess the link between corporate social responsibility (CSR) and government ownership using a unique sample of privatized firms (PFs) from 41 countries over the 2002 to 2014 period.
+We find that PFs have, on average, better CSR intensity than other publicly listed firms.
+Further tests show a nonlinear relation between residual state ownership and CSR intensity that depends on the trade-off between political objectives of the government and profit maximization objectives of private owners.
+In addition, country-level institutions affect the state ownership–CSR intensity relation, and PFs benefit from higher valuation and lower equity financing costs through improved CSR.

 Keywords: Privatization, Corporate Social Responsibility (CSR), Ownership Structure, Institutions

 Suggested Citation: Suggested Citation